sushantdhiman/node-pool/docs/classes/_pool_.pool.md

 ▸ **release**(`resource`: RawResource): *void*

-Defined in src/Pool.ts:451
+Return the resource to the pool, add it to the available objects.

-Return the resource to the pool, in case it is no longer required.
+Resource will be available for use by pending or future `acquire()` calls

 **Parameters:**